All About Substance Abuse Social Workers

 - Collaborate with counselors, physicians, or nurses to plan or coordinate treatment, drawing on social work experience and patient needs.

-Substance Abuse Social Worker Skills
+Skills Needed to be a Substance Abuse Social Worker

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.